locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc.md

 For supporting additional languages we have decided to integrate gRPC connections and perform the middleware operations within a gRPC server that is external to the Tyk process.
 Tyk has built-in support for gRPC backends, enabling you to build rich plugins using any of the gRPC supported languages.
 See [gRPC by language](http://www.grpc.io/docs/) for more details.

-An example architecture illustrated below.
+An example architecture is illustrated below.

 {{< img src="/img/diagrams/diagram_docs_gRPC-plugins_why-use-it-for-plugins@2x.png" alt="Using gRPC for plugins" >}}